-Opinion: results to date show that artificial intelligence still has a very long way to emulate the work of human musicians
+Opinion: results to date show that artificial intelligence still has a very long way to go to emulate the work of human musicians

 Google recently released their first ever AI-powered "doodle" in honour of Johann Sebastian Bach on the composer’s birthday.
 The program allows users to input their own melodies and the algorithm will attempt to harmonise them in the style of Bach, based on a dataset of 306 of the composer’s works.
 The results were underwhelming, at times even outright humorous, with the only certain takeaway being that AI still has a very long way to go in the field of music.

 Although we have not yet arrived at a point where AI’s musical capabilities are worthy of discussion, it is worth determining whether or not there is a precedent for algorithmic approaches in music composition, not least in the music of Bach.
 Bach is regarded as the greatest master of Baroque counterpoint, a style of composition which involves highly complex, intricate polyphonic textures (the presence of and interaction between two or more simultaneous melodies).